-- 1. Are prepared with materials for class - a) Pencils, texts, notebooks, etc. - 2.
-Behave as expected in the classroom, in the cafeteria, on the playground and on campus. - 3.
-Are actively involved in learning; - a) Tuned into the lesson being presented - b) Keep attention directed to the task on hand - c) Listen - d) Follow through on work - e) Participate in appropriate activities in class - 4.
-Put forth their maximum effort according to each individual's learning style. - 5.
-Choose appropriate methods for solving peer interaction problems such as: - a) Reporting to the teacher on the playground or in the classroom - b) Walking away - c) Talking the situation through - 6.
-Acknowledge impact of their actions on others. - 7.
-Accept and give constructive suggestions in a helpful way.
+- 1. Are prepared with materials for class

+- a) Pencils, texts, notebooks, etc.

+- 2. Behave as expected in the classroom, in the cafeteria, on the playground and on campus.

+- 3. Are involved in learning by;

+- a) Actively listening

+- b) Participating

+- c) Completing their assignment

+- 4. Put forth their maximum effort.

+- 5. Choose appropriate methods for solving peer interaction problems such as:

+- a) Reporting to the teacher on the playground or in the classroom

+- b) Walking away

+- c) Talking the situation through

+- 6. Acknowledge the impact of their actions on others.

+- 7. Accept and give constructive suggestions in a helpful way.